How to apply for a graduate research degree

 Download, complete and submit the Graduate Research Candidature and Scholarship Application form.

-- Domestic Graduate Research Candidature and Scholarship Application form [PDF 796KB]
+- Domestic Graduate Research Candidature and Scholarship Application form [DOC 86KB]

-- Confidential Academic Referee Report form [PDF 107KB]
+- Confidential Academic Referee Report Form [DOC 15KB]

 - The same form is used for both candidature and scholarship applications.